 Hardwoods are classic, durable, and ageless.
-Available in a variety of colors and types of wood, it can be refinished (in some cases multiple times) and re-stained as needed.
+Available in a variety of colors and types of wood, you can refinish (in some cases multiple times) and re-stain it as needed.
 Typically, hardwoods are not recommended for areas prone to moisture, but many brands now claim to have scratch and water-resistant options.
 Though expensive, hardwoods are popular for their timeless elegance, durability, and high return on investment.
 They also look great when paired with one of these gorgeous rugs!
 There are generally two types of hardwood flooring:

-- Solid hardwood flooring is constructed from one solid piece of 100% hardwood.
-Because of this, it can be sanded and re-finished many times over its lifespan.
-It is milled with interlocking tongues and grooves on opposite edges and is always nailed down to a sub-floor.
+Solid hardwood flooring is constructed from one solid piece of 100% hardwood.
+Because of this, you can sand and re-finish it many times over its lifespan.
+It’s milled with interlocking tongues and grooves on opposite edges and is always nailed down to a subfloor.
 This means that if your room has a concrete slab, you probably won’t be able to use solid hardwood as an option.
-Solid hardwood is generally considered the “gold standard” in flooring.
+Most industry experts generally consider solid hardwood the “gold standard” in flooring.

 Good old vinyl has come a looooong way, baby!
 Made out of synthetic materials, such as fiberglass, PVC, and plasticizers, vinyl flooring is stain and scratch-resistant, waterproof, and highly durable.

 When comparing vinyl flooring, take note of the top surface, or wear layer, of the flooring, typically a clear coat of polyurethane.
 This layer generally has a thickness ranging between 4 and 40 millimeters.
 It’s what makes the flooring scratch-resistant or waterproof.
 A thicker wear layer is generally more sensible for high-traffic or high-moisture areas.